FOR IMMEDIATE RELEASE

 The compounding issues of poor facility conditions and teacher vacancies are undermining instructional quality for students and placing additional burdens on educators throughout the district, resulting in retention concerns in a district that already has a lower than average percentage of fully prepared teachers.
 Research shows that teachers are the most important predictor of a student’s success in school.
 Having more experienced teachers increases success for Black and Latinx students.

 “For marginalized students who come from high-trauma backgrounds, having a sense of stability is extremely important for their academic success.
-What I’ve seen with the vacancies is that my students have lost hope in the educational system to provide them with a better future,” said Raka Ray, an English teacher at Kennedy High School.
+What I’ve seen with the vacancies is that my students have lost hope in the educational system to provide them with a better future,” said Raka Ray, a biology teacher at Kennedy High School.
 “They are less engaged in school, less intellectually curious, less likely to take risks in learning, less likely to engage with their peers, more likely to skip class, more likely to get into fights, and much more likely to be addicted to their phones for the temporary dopamine rush and sense of escape”.

 The petitioners in the case are seeking a court order to compel WCCUSD to immediately remedy these violations, respond to complainants, and finally provide students with the safe and healthy school environment to which they are entitled.